xzos/PyZDDE/README.markdown

 3. Matplotlib (optional, used in some of the example programs)

-##CURENT ISSUES:
+### CURENT ISSUES:

-1. All the functions for accessing the items that ZEMAX has made available have been written.
-However, the code base is in rapid development phase.
+1. All the functions (around 130) for accessing the data items that ZEMAX has made available have been written.
+However, the codebase is in rapid development phase.
 Hence, a distribution version is not available at this point in time.
-Please download the code to a directory in your computer and add that directory to python search path.
-SEE  https://www.evernote.com/shard/s82/sh/7ad34692-b2a7-467f-a0be-79116bbbd3cf/b3adc4fa0bb11756b6fdabeade04c49f?noteKey=b3adc4fa0bb11756b6fdabeade04c49f&noteGuid=7ad34692-b2a7-467f-a0be-79116bbbd3cf
+Please download the code to a local directory in your computer and add that directory to python search path in order to use it.
+For more detailed instructions on using PyZDDE, please refer to the [Wiki page] (https://github.com/indranilsinharoy/PyZDDE/wiki)

 2. Due to known a bug in the PyWin32 library, please use a 32-bit version, built 214 (or earlier) of PyWin32.
-The known issue has been discussed and documented at http://sourceforge.net/mailarchive/message.php?msg_id=28828321
+The known issue has been discussed and documented [here] (http://sourceforge.net/mailarchive/message.php?msg_id=28828321)

-##FILES AND DIRECTORIES:
+### FILES AND DIRECTORIES:

 PyZDDE                     : Top-level folder for the toolbox

-PyZDDE/LICENSE      : License file (MIT License)
+PyZDDE/LICENSE      : License file ([MIT License] (http://opensource.org/licenses/MIT))

 PyZDDE/pyzdde.py   : Main file containing the PyZDDE code.
 The user must import this module to use the toolbox as "import pyzdde"